top of page

 6. Flowers

-Flowers are not just for decoration; they can symbolize new beginnings and the beauty of love.
+Flowers symbolize new beginnings and the beauty of love.
 Incorporating the couple’s favorite blooms into the chuppah enhances the aesthetic appeal while holding sentimental value.

 Bride and groom joyfully exit under floral chuppah.
 She holds bouquet high, surrounded by guests clapping inside a bright, decorated venue.